 The Hyperloop may help humanity travel great distances at remarkable speeds, but how should we sustainably get from point A to B in congested cities?
-An innovative public transport design might provide a solution.
-It’s known as the “straddling bus,” and while we were excited about its testing in August, it looks like our enthusiasm might’ve been a bit premature.
+An innovative public transport design looked like to could have offered a solution.
+It was known as the Transit Elevated Bus (or, “straddling bus” for fun) and while we were excited about testing it underwent in August, it looks like our enthusiasm might’ve been a premature.

-The latest reports from China suggest that after initial tests, the straddling bus has since been abandoned.
+The December reports from China suggested that after initial tests, the straddling bus had been abandoned.
 It hasn’t moved in more than two months, and as the Shanghaiist reported, “A local reporter recently checked up on “the future of public transportation” at its testing site in Qinhuangdao, only to find it forgotten in a rusted garage, covered in dust.”

-Even its security team has let the bus slip their minds — “The managers from the company have long drifted away, and I am unable to contact them,” said an unidentified guard.
+Even its security team let the bus slip their minds — “The managers from the company have long drifted away, and I am unable to contact them,” said an unidentified guard.
 Apparently, serious financial issues have contributed to the demise of the project, and now, the electric bus is just … taking up space.

 The electric bus, which looks a lot like a moving tunnel, is designed for capacity and efficiency, not necessarily for speed.
-On Tuesday, the futuristic locomotive made its debut in Qinhuangdao, Hebei province.
-Sure, it wasn’t a full display of its ultimate capacity (it only transversed a controlled track of just 300 meters), but it’s a proof of concept beyond anything we’ve seen before.
+Last year, the futuristic locomotive made its debut in Qinhuangdao, Hebei province.
+Sure, it wasn’t a full display of its ultimate capacity (it only transversed a controlled track of just 300 meters), but it was a proof of concept beyond anything we’ve seen before.

-It’s built extra wide to carry up to 1,400 passengers, and extra tall to allow any cars under seven feet to travel underneath, whether the bus is in motion or not.
+It was built extra wide to carry up to 1,400 passengers, and was made extra tall to allow any cars under seven feet to travel underneath, whether the bus is in motion or not.
 This is important because, as a public transport vehicle, the bus would stop and start frequently to load and unload passengers.
 And, with a top speed of 40 miles per hour, restless drivers would undoubtedly want to pass through.

-The bus may also help cities become more environmentally friendly.
+The bus was also considered environmentally friendly.
 Its size would allow it to replace 40 conventional buses and, since it’s powered by electricity, the design would reduce fuel consumption by some 800 tons and carbon emissions by nearly 2,500 tons every year, chief engineer, Song Youzhou, told China’s official news agency, Xinhua.

-If all goes well, the design may help curb the carbon emissions created by approximately 20 million new drivers who take to the road in China every year.
+If all had gone well, the design might have helped curb the carbon emissions created by approximately 20 million new drivers who take to the road in China every year.